michaelpierrelee/2021-timenexus-paper/methods_to_build_multilayer_networks.md

 2. `scripts-create_networks/3-prepare_interactome/mouse/2-mouse_multi-layer_network_tables.PY.ipynb`: prepare tables of the multi-layer network from the PPIs.
    1. The process was the same as above, but for the 3 layers (day 1 vs. 0, 3 vs. 0 and 30 vs. 0) and there was no PDI to aggregate.
    2. Tables for the multi-layer network: `data-create_networks/mouse_multiLayerNetwork/`.

-### Prepare yeast network files for TimeXNet

-We mostly followed the method from Patil et al. (2013 and 2014) to generate the network files for TimeXNet.
-The difference came from the gene score which was here the node weight as described above, instead of the log-fold change alone as described by Patil 2013.

-The notebook `scripts-create_networks/3-prepare_interactome/4-noRep-timeXnet_network.PY.ipynb` performed these steps:

-1. The interactome was the same as for the multi-layer network and set as undirected.
-   * `data-create_networks/yeast_multiLayerNetwork/timeXnet/interactome_noRep.tsv`.
-2. We defined 3 groups of genes:
-   * initial response genes = layers 1+2+3+4 (from 25 to 40 min):
-     * `data-create_networks/yeast_multiLayerNetwork/timeXnet/source_genes_noRep.tsv`;
-   * intermediate regulators = layers 5+6+7+8+9+10+11+12 (from 45 to 80 min):
-     * `data-create_networks/yeast_multiLayerNetwork/timeXnet/inter_genes_noRep.tsv`;
-   * late effectors = layers 13+14+15+16 (from 85 to 100 min):
-     * `data-create_networks/yeast_multiLayerNetwork/timeXnet/late_genes_noRep.tsv`.
-3. To split the the query nodes between the 3 groups, we searched for the layer where the gene weight was the highest and then, we assigned the gene to the group of this layer.
-4. The gene weight corresponded to this highest weight.

 ### Generate networks to test the robustness of TimeNexus